snorkel-team/snorkel/tutorials/README.md

 For an advanced tutorial for extracting information from _richly formatted data_, check out the `Fonduer` tutorials.
-In the `hardware` tutorial, we extract maximum storage temperatures for transistors directly from their original datasheets.
+In the `hardware` tutorial, we extract maximum storage temperatures for transistors from their original datasheets.
+In the `paleo` tutorial, we extract formation measurements from scientific literature.